CRX2Oak is a tool designed to migrate data between different repositories.

 - --s3datastore: The datastore directory to be used for the target S3DataStore

 - --s3config: The configuration file for the target S3DataStore.

 You can also enable debug information for the migration process in order to troubleshoot any issues that might appear during the process.
-You can do this differently depending on the mode you wish to run the tool in:
+You can do this by:

 When migrating to a MongoDB replica set, make sure you set the WriteConcern parameter to 2 on all connections to the Mongo databases.